RajLabMSSM/DeepSEA/README.md

 	+ `GWAS-probability`
 	+ `HGMD-probability`
 	+ `Functional significance score`
-	+ `Enrichment`: Bar plots of of the logFC for the top SNPs with the highest `Functional significance score` within that locus.
+	+ `Enrichment`: Bar plots of of the logFC for the top three SNPs with the highest `Functional significance score` within that locus.
 RSIDs are shown above their respective annotations, which include information about the tissue/cell line from which they came.
 There are many more signficant enrichment results but we just focused on these three per locus since they were most likely to have a functional impact.
 	+ Download full-sized file [here](https://github.com/RajLabMSSM/DeepSEA/raw/master/ROSMAP/_plots/DeepSEA.predict.enrich.png).

 ![DeepSEA.predict.enrich.png](./ROSMAP/_plots/DeepSEA.predict.enrich.png)